 26. Tateyama Kurobe Alpine Route

 The Tateyama Kurobe Alpine Route is also known as the roof of Japan, it passes through the dynamic scenery of Mount Tateyama in the Japanse Alps.
 The route connects Toyama City in Toyama Prefecture with Omachi Town in Nagano Prefecture.
-This route can be accesses from the major cities in each prefecture.
+This route can be accessed from the major cities in each prefecture.

 In spring the Alpine Route is actually carved through the snow, which looks really cool (pun intended).
 If you want to experience these snowy walls, the best time to visit is in June, when the walls can be over ten meters high.
 During the summer you can go for sightseeing, climbing and nature walks.